CESNET/eduroam-db/README.md

 to [new version 2](https://monitor.eduroam.org/fact_eduroam_db.php) in JSON format.

-It also containts web interface to edit converted json files.
+It also containts web interface to edit converted JSON files.

 TODO